-Describe the main covenants restricting the operation of the debtor's business in a typical highyield debt securities transaction.
+Describe the main covenants restricting the operation of the debtor's business in a typical high-yield debt securities transaction.
 Have you been seeing a convergence of covenants between the high-yield and bank markets?

-Overall, covenants in high-yield debt issuances have for long been relatively more flexible than in bank loans and generally do not include the financial 'maintenance covenants' customary in bank loans.
+Overall, covenants in high-yield debt issuances have for a long time been relatively more flexible than in bank loans and generally do not include the financial 'maintenance covenants' customary in bank loans.
 The covenants in Luxembourg high-yield issuances are no exception to this tendency and generally follow practices set by US and English deals.

 Key covenants are around limitations to incur additional indebtedness, including ratio tests, restrictions on payments such as dividends and distributions, prepayment of subordinated debts, and restrictions on investments.
 Certain transactions with restricted subsidiaries of the group will often be tailored to the specific needs of an issuer.
 The use of proceeds from the issuance will also often be relatively strictly regulated.
 Other covenants might be included depending on the profile of the issuer and its activities.
-While covenants may appear ab initio relatively restrictive, caveats and exceptions are, in practice, heavily negotiated, to accommodate the situation and specific needs of the issuer and its group will logically play a key role in the negotiation of the covenants.
+While covenants may appear ab initio relatively restrictive, caveats and exceptions are, in practice, heavily negotiated, to accommodate the situation and specific needs of the issuer and its group.
+The financial health of the issuer and its group will logically play a key role in the negotiation of the covenants.